 Such examples abound all through American history.
 Yet before delving into the rich history on the intertwining of religion and entertainment, it will help to set out some of the parameters.
 What do we mean by “entertainment” when it comes to American religious history and culture?
 Like the terms “pop culture” or “mass culture,” entertainment can seem quite nebulous.
 John Storey, the British cultural studies scholar, and some others have pointed to one standard definition of pop culture as “the culture which is left over after we have decided what is high culture.”
 This usually indicates “inferior culture.”
 But entertainment can be of the “high” or “low” variety.
 An organ recital in an Episcopal church in New York City or a bebop jazz concert in a Berkeley, California, Catholic church will look rather different from a low-budget fundamentalist TV puppet show or a performance of the martial arts and strongman evangelism of the Power Team.
 But whether high or low, these can be under the same broad, general entertainment category.

-In addition, entertainment can take on a more private, or individual form and a more public, mass form.
-An individual who watched a gospel music show on television in the 1970s undeniably would have a different experience from someone who attended a large-scale Billy Graham rally and enjoyed the music evangelism on hand.
-Similarly, a man or woman who read a temperance novel in his or her parlor in the 1870s would have a rather different experience than someone who attended a temperance-themed play in Boston or New York City.
+In addition, entertainment can take on a more private, individual form, or a more public, mass form.
+An individual who watched a gospel music show on television in the 1970s (Figure 1) undeniably would have had a different experience from someone who attended a large-scale Billy Graham rally and enjoyed the music evangelism on hand.
+Similarly, a man or woman who read a temperance novel in his or her parlor in the 1870s would have had a rather different experience than someone who attended a temperance-themed play in Boston or New York City.
 For instance, sociologist Richard Sennett notes that “By the end of the 17th Century, the opposition of ‘public’ and ‘private’ was shaded more like the way the terms are now used.
 ‘Public’ meant open to the scrutiny of anyone, whereas ‘private’ meant a sheltered region of life defined by one’s family and friends.”
-“Entertainment” and “amusement,” as laid out in this entry, can indicate both public and private experiences.
+Entertainment and amusement, as laid out in this entry, can indicate both public and private experiences.

 <COMP: INSERT FIGURE 1 NEAR HERE>

-Shay Sayre and Cynthia King define “entertainment” broadly as “a constructed product designed to stimulate a mass audience in an agreeable way in exchange for money.”
+Shay Sayre and Cynthia King define entertainment broadly, as “a constructed product designed to stimulate a mass audience in an agreeable way in exchange for money.”
 They note that it can also be a “live or mediated experience that has been intentionally created, capitalized, promoted, maintained, and evolved.”
 In addition, it is typically “attractive, stimulating, sensory, emotional, social and more to a mass audience.”
 It might come in the form of a service, an experience, or a product, they write.
-Entertainment, for the purposes of this entry, takes on a much richer and a more extensive character in the modern era.
+Entertainment, for the purposes of this entry, takes on a much richer and a more extensive character in the modern era (Figure 2).
 Improved work efficiencies, mechanization, and other technological and social trends made both leisure time and entertainment options more varied.
-For example, historians Carol Berkin, Christopher Miller, Robert Cherny, James Gormly observe that at the turn of the 20th century “changes in transportation (the railroads) and communication (telegraph and telephone) combined with increased leisure time among the middle class and some skilled workers to foster new forms of entertainment.”
+For example, historians Carol Berkin, Christopher Miller, Robert Cherny, and James Gormly observe that, at the turn of the 20th century, “changes in transportation (the railroads) and communication (telegraph and telephone) combined with increased leisure time among the middle class and some skilled workers to foster new forms of entertainment.”

 <COMP: INSERT FIGURE 2 NEAR HERE>